fossabot/wiki-2/docs/preface/foreword.md

-# Foreword
+# i.
+Foreword
-## When the Journey Began
+## i.1.
+When It All started
 The year is 2014, I had just started using a GNU/Linux distribution (Arch Linux to be precise).
 I was searching for what I naively thought at the time was the most advanced and most performant GNU/Linux distribution.

 My goal was to squeeze as much performance as I could from my trusty Satellite, and to some extent I was able to do that.
 I was surprized by how well a GNU/Linux distribution faired when compared to Windows when performing the simplest as well as the hardest of tasks.

-## Commence the Gentoo Phase
+## i.2.
+Commence the Gentoo Phase
 Throughout my journey, I was shocked by how little resources GNU/Linux distributions used in general.
 This shock soon turned into an obsession about how I could further trim my (GNU/)Linux system without sacrificing convenience.